-- 13. Teachers requiring props for class work should notify Kate Ferris (email kate.ferris@thelir.ie) by the beginning of each term.
-Or at the soonest available opportunity - 14.
-Teachers should nominate 2 students to be responsible for prop collections and returns - 15.
-MFA, BA and Foundation students requiring props for class and work need to email kate.ferris@thelir.ie with 24 hour notice requesting props. - 16.
-No dumping / storing of props around the building in class rooms / hidden areas / scenic without prior permission from a member of technical staff - 17.
-If props are borrowed for classes they must be returned at the end of each session.
-Teachers should allow time within their class for this to happen - 18.
-Any issues with props management need to be liaised via student reporteacher with Kate Ferris - 19.
+- 13. Teachers requiring props for class work should notify Aisling Mooney (email aisling.mooney@thelir.ie) by the beginning of each term.
+Or at the soonest available opportunity. - 14.
+Teachers should nominate 2 students to be responsible for prop collections and returns. - 15.
+MFA, BA and Foundation students requiring props for class and work need to email aisling.mooney@thelir.ie with 24-hour notice requesting props. - 16.
+No dumping / storing of props around the building in classrooms / hidden areas / scenic without prior permission from a member of technical staff. - 17.
+If props are borrowed for classes, they must be returned at the end of each session.
+Teachers should allow time within their class for this to happen. - 18.
+Any issues with props management need to be liaised via student rep or teacher with Aisling Mooney. - 19.
 There is sign-in/out sheet on the back of Props Store.
 Please use.